rose-mueller-labs/Fecundity-Classifier/README.md

 A convolutional neural network (CNN) trained to classify **fruit fly fecundity-related image data** into a maximum of 43 eggs in one tile.
 This model is part of ongoing research on developing machine learning models to automatically count eggs through images.

-See more details about this project [here](https://drive.google.com/file/d/1tDlDDwiDEWAMkyRW2rBC2F8td4dDidTX/view)
+See more details about this project [here](https://drive.google.com/file/d/1tDlDDwiDEWAMkyRW2rBC2F8td4dDidTX/view).

+In this project we utilize the idea of "tiling" to quantify caps, a recursive method of small object detection.

 ---